SOLIDSoftworks/Solid.Http/README.md

     }

 ### Manual initialization
-    public IFluentHttpClientFactory Initialize()
+    public ISolidHttpClientFactory Initialize()
     {
-        var builder = new FluentHttpClientFactoryBuilder();
+        var builder = new SolidHttpClientFactoryBuilder();
         return builder.Build();
     }

 ## Use
-When working with FluentHttp, you use IFluentHttpClientFactory to create a FluentHttpClient.
-This FluentHttpClient then creates a FluentHttpRequest.
-The FluentHttpRequest itself is awaitable so any extension method that returns FluentHttpRequest can be awaited.
+When working with SolidHttp, you use ISolidHttpClientFactory to create a SolidHttpClient.
+This SolidHttpClient then creates a SolidHttpRequest.
+The SolidHttpRequest itself is awaitable so any extension method that returns SolidHttpRequest can be awaited.

 ### Basic example
     [Route("api/[controller]")]
     public class SomeController : Controller
     {
-        private IFluentHttpClientFactory _factory;
+        private ISolidHttpClientFactory _factory;
-        public SomeClass(IFluentHttpClientFactory factory)
+        public SomeClass(ISolidHttpClientFactory factory)
         {
-            // The FluentHttpClientFactory class would be injected here _factory = factory;
+            // The SolidHttpClientFactory class would be injected here _factory = factory;
         }